Correlation measures of a quantum state and information characteristics of a quantum channel: Applications to quantum channels characteristics

-The following proposition gives continuity bounds for the function $\Phi\mapsto\chi(\widehat{\Phi}(\mu))$ under the constraint on the mean energy of $\mu$ expressed in terms of the energy-constrained Bures distance and the energy-constrained diamond norm.
+Proposition \ref{CHI-PHI-EC} gives continuity bounds for the function $\Phi\mapsto\pi(\Phi,\mu)$ (defined in (\ref{pi-def})) under the constraint on the mean energy of $\mu$ expressed in terms of the energy-constrained Bures distance and the energy-constrained diamond norm.